php-fig/per-coding-style/spec.md

 ## 4.10 Interface properties

-Abstract roperties may be defined in interfaces or abstract classes, but are required to specify if they must support `get` operations, `set` operations, or both.
+Abstract properties may be defined in interfaces or abstract classes, but are required to specify if they must support `get` operations, `set` operations, or both.

 * The operation block MUST be on the same line as the property.